The Documentarian

 I guessed at film, or cash, or dirt.

-He drank.
-He warned me.
-Click by click,
+his gin, then warned me.
+Click by click.